Showing Collections: 1 - 30 of 42

 Collection includes the law alumni photographic collection, founder's day celebrations, biographical sketches, articles reports, GW law school yearbooks, 1895 to 1915, bulletins and journals of the Patent, Trademark, and Copyright Research Institute of GW, (1950-1972), copies of the "Advocate," Banners scrapbooks correspondence Alumni reunions, minutes from the Board of Trustees, Research notes, banners, caps and gowns, reports to the Dean Exam questions, and information on Stockton Hall.

 The material in this collection document the efforts of two chapters the Washington D.C.
 Chapter and the Capitol Hill Chapter of the National Organization for Women.
-The material in the collection dates from ca. 1971-ca. 1999.
+The material in the collection dates from ca. 1971 to 2023.

 - Photographs 21

 - United States -- History -- Civil War, 1861-1865 4